iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="2_star_reviews_wordcloud.png" alt="org.howwefeel 2 reviews"/>
 </p>

+> I enjoy helping in this way.
+It also brings an awareness of our health and a reminder to follow the Guidelines.
+Gov Baker advised people should be getting out, enjoying a short ride or walking to the park.
+Not sure where this app went.<br> :date: __2021-01-27 07:29:02__

 > Is the app still useful????
 Since a week ago, I don't receive the information of how many people are not feeling well, and the number that are good is really low!!
 So I became to doubt about the information is true.
 Also, if this app is really useful for medical purposes you're missing the people with asthma and high blood pressure.
 Hope to improve the app, or is it the time to delete it??
 Thanks.<br> :date: __2020-11-25 15:26:38__

 > Update broke the app.
 Unable to open.<br> :date: __2020-10-26 13:37:49__